rainazakir/asocialdynamics/README.md

 * [Formatting](https://github.com/rainazakir/asocialdynamics/tree/main/Plottingcode/getdatainformat) folder contains two scripts (one for CI and one for DS) to compact the robot simulation data into the right format to generate the heatmaps for Figure 4 and Figure 7.
 * [Robot bifurcations](Plottingcode/robot_bif_heatmaps) folder has the script to generate heatmaps pf Figure 4 and Figure 7 using the fomatted data generated from scripts in [Formatting](https://github.com/rainazakir/asocialdynamics/tree/main/Plottingcode/getdatainformat)
-* [Heatmaps](Plottingcode/heatmaps) ffolder contain the scripts to generate the speed, accuracy and cohesion heatmaps from Gillespie simulations to generate Figure 8.
+* [Heatmaps](Plottingcode/heatmaps) folder contain the scripts to generate the speed, accuracy and cohesion heatmaps from Gillespie simulations to generate Figure 8.
 * [Deadlock](Plottingcode/plottingdeadlock) folder contains the script to plot Figure 6 colourmaps showing point of maximum deadlock where population of robots for option A equals that for option B in DS mechanism.
 The input to the script will be folder containing stable points of DS mechanism for various <eta>.
 The points can be exported from ODE models in [Mathematica notebooks](Mathematica/robot_specific) for the robot specific model.
 The [Mathematica folder](Mathematica/basic) also includes the ODEs solved for basic decion-making model.
 * [SPD](Plottingcode/spd) folder contains the script to generate the SPD plots from Gillespie simulation for Figure 5 and 9.
 * [Speed Bar](Plottingcode/speedplots) folder contains the scripts to generate the bar plots in Figure 5.